articles

 7. Does not support Chromecast though, which could be very convenient feature.
 Bose's Smart Soundbar 600 does though.

 There's a BIG MAJOR con - the price.
 It is much much more expensive as compared to the Logitech Z906, about 400% more - that's around $2,100.
-You have been warned - don't enter the Sonos ecosystem without researching properly.
+You have been warned - do not enter the Sonos ecosystem without researching properly.
+In my country (Singapore), returns are not accepted unless the product is malfunctioning.

 My Sonos configuration consists of